Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

 Start BasicSwap
 ---------------

-Now that you've configured your docker image, it's time to run it.
-This will start BasicSwap and make it accessible from web browsers.
+After configuring your Docker image, the next step is to run it.
+Doing so will launch BasicSwap, making it accessible through web browsers.

 .. tabs::